Medical Incident Report

 - Consider developing medical emergency tabletop scenarios as part of morning briefings or field scenarios on project work to be become familiar with the process.
 The more comfortable with the MIR you are, the more it will be second nature under stress.

-- Ensure dispatchers and radio operators are aware of their roles and responsibilities pertaining to the Medical Incident Report.
+- Ensure dispatchers and radio operators are aware of their roles and responsibilities pertaining to the MIR.

-This topic was submitted by AFMO Miles Ellis and Asst.
-State FMO Paul Hohn with Wyoming BLM and expanded upon by Grand Canyon Helitack’s Eric Graff.
+This topic was submitted by Assistant Fire Management Officer (AFMO) Miles Ellis and Asst.
+State Fire Management Officer (FMO) Paul Hohn with Wyoming Bureau of Land Management (BLM), and expanded upon by Eric Graff, of Grand Canyon Helitack.

 Incident Management Situation Report (IMSR)